RichardDooling/LegalPro/Chapter_1/chapter_1.md

 ABA: Have to balance lawyer’s interests with the bar’s image, “justice” and the client’s interests

-The time to have a moral dilemma is to when you’re deciding whether or not to take the client.
+Dooling: The time to have a moral dilemma is when the lawyer is deciding whether to take the case.

 ## Types/Roles of Lawyers

 -   Instrument – “Hired Guns” Tool for the clients; lawyer is limited only by law and legal system.
 -   Director – “Moral Actors” Legal expert capable of determining how to handle client’s affairs with little client input.
 Also often "Lawyer to the Situation," instead of Lawyer to the Client.
--   Collaborator – Client is best able to make decisions for self but needs perspective of lawyers to know both their own interests and the effect of those decisions on others
+-   Collaborator/Translator – Client is best able to make decisions for herself, but needs the perspective of lawyers to know both her own interests and the effect of her decisions on others
--   Obey your own conscious, not your clients?
+-   Obey your own conscience, not your client's?

 ## Recommended Reading & Viewing